raw-labs/compose-deployment/README.md

 6. Point your browser to [http://localhost:8888/notebooks/Introduction.ipynb](http://localhost:8888/notebooks/Introduction.ipynb) to follow our tutorial using Jupyter Notebooks.
 7. (Optional) To access the RAW Web Administration UI, go to [http://localhost:9000](http://localhost:9000).
 A video tutorial on the RAW Web Administration UI is available [here](https://www.youtube.com/playlist?list=PLS9s46JylP7G39cAk8kDEwFOJcT6q29qD).

+*Note:* The system completes its startup during the execution of the first query, as user session is created, cores and memory allocated, code caches built, along with other tasks.
+Therefore, it is expected that the first query will take longer than expected to execute.
+The performance will stabilize after a few queries.

 ## Report an Issue

 Use [support@raw-labs.atlassian.net](mailto:support@raw-labs.atlassian.net) to report an issue or give us feedback.